Back to the home page

-Click on a blue button for a free copy of Xubuntu:
+Click on the blue button for a free copy of Xubuntu:

 Xubuntu is very easy to use and has an elegant, clean and functional look.
 No frills, which is one of the reasons why Xubuntu is very stable and reliable.

-With expanded click menu (click on the image to enlarge it):
+A click on the "mouse head" icon in the upper left corner of the screen, launches the menu (click on the image to enlarge it):

 Rapid access to all of your applications, and you're productive in no time at all.
 Another advantage is, that Xubuntu puts less strain on the system resources.

 RAM memory: 1 GB

 With that, Xubuntu will perform pretty smoothly, provided that the swap inclination has been reduced.

 Hardware too weak?
 Consider Lubuntu, which is the lightweight champion.

 Xubuntu is a fine looking and efficient distro, and an excellent alternative to "flag ship" Ubuntu.
 Under the hood, Xubuntu is the same as Ubuntu: the difference lies in a different user interface and in a somewhat different default set of applications.